 Customizable Universal Cuff Utensil/Tool Holder

-This design has a clever configuration for trapping the utensil and we used aspects of that configuration in our design.
+This design has a clever configuration for trapping the utensil, and we used aspects of that configuration in our design.
 However, there are four issues with this design and all “universal” cuffs:

-1. It attempts to be “one size fits all” for attachment to the hand so it will be loose on small hands and will pinch larger hands.
+1. It attempts to be “one size fits all” for attachment to the hand, so it will be loose on small hands and will pinch larger hands.

 4. Because this is a monolithic design, one cannot scale the hand mount without simultaneously and equally scaling the utensil mount.